ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``available_node_types.<node_type_name>.node_type.max_worker_nodes``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The maximum number of workers to have in the cluster for this node type regardless of utilization.
 This takes precedence over :ref:`minimum workers <cluster-configuration-node-min-worker-nodes>`.
-By default, the number of workers of a node type is unbounded, constrained only by the cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-workers>`.
+By default, the number of workers of a node type is unbounded, constrained only by the cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-worker-nodes>`.
 (Prior to Ray 1.3.0, the default value for this field was 0.)

 Note, for the nodes of type ``head_node_type`` the default number of max workers is 0.

 * **Required:** No
 * **Importance:** High
 * **Type:** Integer
-* **Default:** cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-workers>`
+* **Default:** cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-worker-nodes>`
 * **Minimum:** ``0``
-* **Maximum:** cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-workers>`
+* **Maximum:** cluster-wide :ref:`max_worker_nodes <cluster-configuration-max-worker-nodes>`

 ``available_node_types.<node_type_name>.node_type.max_workers``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~